MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 ---
 ms.assetid: 7a8a492c-fede-4952-952a-6dec5b7be382
-title: UNIX or Linux Log File in Operations Manager Management Pack
+title: UNIX or Linux Log File in Operations Manager management pack
 description: This article provides an overview of UNIX or Linux log file
 author: jyothisuri
 ms.author: jsuri